By Fernando Arevalo and Indrani Kashyap

 Brende Evelia Tomás

 Tomás is also a community health worker (CHW)—facilitadora comunitaria—who often spends her days going door to door delivering essential health messages to women and their families.
-She and dozens of CHWs are leading efforts to decrease stunting or chronic malnutrition in children younger than five years of age and reduce maternal and neonatal deaths through the Jhpiego-led project Improving Health and Nutrition Activity in the Western Highlands of Guatemala.
-Called Proyecto Salud y Nutrición (PSN) in Spanish, this five-year project, supported by the U.S. Agency for International Development (USAID), is working closely with the Ministry of Health in the areas of Huehuetenango, Quiché and Ixil to reach close to a million people, including about 200,000 pregnant and postpartum women and children under five.
+She and dozens of CHWs are leading efforts to decrease stunting or chronic malnutrition in children younger than five years of age and reduce maternal and neonatal deaths through the U.S. Agency for International Development (USAID) Improving Health and Nutrition project in the Western Highlands of Guatemala.
+Called Proyecto Salud y Nutrición (PSN) in Spanish, this five-year project, implemented by Jhpiego, is working closely with the Ministry of Health in the areas of Huehuetenango, Quiché and Ixil to reach close to a million people, including about 200,000 pregnant and postpartum women and children under five.

 Efforts to decrease chronic malnutrition in children